dkarchive/DKTwitterReverseAuth/README.md

 # Demo

-DKTwitterReverseAuth includes a demo project.
+- DKTwitterReverseAuth includes a demo project.
+- DKTwitterReverseAuth is used in [DKParseAuth](https://github.com/dkhamsing/DKParseAuth)

 # Thanks

 This project uses the work of [Loren Brichter](https://github.com/atebits/OAuthCore) and [Sean Cook](https://github.com/seancook/TWReverseAuthExample).